 The Directors are not aware of any matters or circumstances which have arisen during or since the financial year which may significantly affect the operations of the consolidated entity, the results of those operations or state of affairs of the consolidated entity in future years.

 Note 21 Segment Reporting

 Business and Geographical Segments

-The consolidated entity operates predominantly in one business segment, being mineral exploration and prospecting.
-The consolidated entity operates predominantly in one geographical segment, being Australia.
+The consolidated entity operates predominantly in one business and geographic segment, being mineral exploration and prospecting within Australia.